smajdalfcz/gramofon-bot/README.md

 # Gramofon bot

-An unreliable discord bot which let's you and your friends (sometimes) listen to music in a discord voice room.
+An unreliable discord bot which (sometimes) let's you and your friends listen to music in a discord voice room.
 I do not recommend making any changes to the spaghetti "code", otherwise horrible things will happen.

 # Setup

 - define your server stuff in gconfig.py
 - build the docker image
+- fire that bad boy up
 - pray

 # Usage